 2. Twitter – Get Involved in the Conversation

 To make the most of Twitter, getting involved in the conversation is a great start.
 Use the search bar to find niche terms or discussions that you should be a part of, and check out industry-specific hashtags too.
 If your business is all about interior design, you don’t want to miss out hashtags like #InteriorDesign and #HomeDecor.

 Take a look at what’s trending and see if anything catches your eye.
-Get involved in threads which have large numbers of commenters.
+Get involved in threads that have large numbers of commenters.
 By chatting and commenting on anything that would interest your target audience, you raise your chances of being noticed by them.